stablekernel/aqueduct/_posts/2016-06-23-deploying-and-other-fun-things.md

 This chapter expands on the [previous](http://stablekernel.github.io/aqueduct/tut/model-relationships-and-joins.html).

 We've only touched on a small part of `aqueduct`, but we've hit the fundamentals pretty well.
 The rest of the documentation should lead you towards more specific features, in a less hand-holding way.
 A lot of the code you have written throughout the tutorial is stuff that exists in the [wildfire](https://github.com/stablekernel/wildfire) template-generating package.
-So it's likely that this is the last time you'll write much of the code you wrote throughout this tutorial.
+So it's likely that this is the last time you'll write the 'setup code' you wrote throughout this tutorial.

+Make sure you use and check out the instructions on the `wildfire` page when you start building your next project - it has helpful tools for everything we will discuss, takes care of boilerplate, and adds a helper for setting up tests in one line of code.

 There is one last thing we want to cover, though, and that is deployment.